mdmjsh/FPR/write_up.md

 Initially it looked at this point that the solution had been found, however upon reaching q.6 I was forced to question the assumptions made of the upper bound, at which point the realisation was made that axiom two was incorrect as the entries could be overlapping in the grid.
-With this in mind, we can adjust the algorithm to simply find the largest three character prime containing only one 'M'.
+With this in mind, we can adjust the algorithm to simple find the largest three character prime containing only one 'M'.

 \begin{code}
 upperBound''' :: Int